 Set your drivers’ expectations around using a fleet dash cam accordingly.
 Start with the fact the video recording is not to watch them on camera.
 Emphasize the option to use a dash cam cover and where the camera is placed, like near the rearview mirror.

 Build a positive image around the dash cam technology.
 Emphasize the recognition of good behavior so that they see how the technology works for them, rather than against them.

 You can also explain how it protects the driver and has their well-being in mind.
 Real-time audio alerts on the best dash cams inform them of common mistakes like distracted driving and speeding based on road signs.
 Their safety is the technology’s top priority.

 3. Ask For Feedback

-Now that you’ve established the company dash cam policy is for your drivers’ advantage, use the recorded videos and data to build positive feedback around their performance.
-According to Cord Himelstein, VP Marketing of a company that creates recognition strategies: if you “give people feedback about their actions on time without fear of reprisal,” then they are given the “healthy opportunity to work toward behaviors.”
+Now that you’ve established the company dash cam policy for your drivers’ advantage, use the recorded videos and data to build positive feedback around their performance.
+According to Cord Himelstein, VP of Marketing of a company that creates recognition strategies: if you “give people feedback about their actions on time without fear of reprisal,” then they are given the “healthy opportunity to work toward behaviors.”
 Start with a top dash cam and use the feedback to improve your driver’s performance.

 4. Recognize Good Driving

 Use the data-based feedback to recognize good driving among your staff.
 Unlike legacy solutions that only record negative behavior, advanced technology like Netradyne Driveri recognizes when drivers follow the traffic lights and speed limits, all thanks to the high image quality.
 Have a monthly tally of your top drivers and post them online to show your appreciation.
 This also sets up a healthy competition among your staff, which helps in the next tip.